 Organic Garden Maintenance

 Most seed should be started indoors in late winter or early spring.
-Thin plants after a week or two of growth, leaving only the strongest one to a pot.
-This allows only the healthiest looking plants to grow stronger.
+Thin plants after a week or two of growth, leaving only the strongest one in a pot.
+This allows only the healthiest-looking plants to grow stronger.
 When all chance of frost has passed in your area, plant the seedlings into your prepared soil.

 To help keep moisture in the soil, mulch around the small plants with hay or straw.
-Plants, such as cabbages, should have plastic tubes around the stems to keep slugs, caterpillars and certain type of worms from eating the plants.
+Plants, such as cabbages, should have plastic tubes around the stems to keep slugs, caterpillars, and certain types of worms from eating the plants.
 The tubes can be made easily from clean soda pop bottles; simply cut the tops and bottoms out and surround the young plants.